sensemakersamsterdam/sensemakers-iot-platform-2019/USER-GUIDE.md

 | **data** bucket | read/write | read-only |
 | **metadata** bucket | read/write | read-only |

 The Minio object store has a web UI that can be accessed at https://minio.sensemakersams.org.
+From the UI, it is easy to see and download data with a click of a button.

 For command-line access, use the [mc client](https://github.com/minio/mc).
 To initialise the Minio client with the Minio instance in the platform, use Minio config:

 ```sh
 mc config host add sensemakers \